-The TDRA defines dilution by blurring as an "association arising from the similarity between a mark or trade name and a famous mark that impairs the distinctiveness of the famous mark."
-15 U.S.C. § 1125(c)(2)(A).
-[The court quoted the six statutory factors.]
+The TDRA defines dilution by blurring as an "association arising from the similarity between a mark or trade name and a famous mark tition between parties or the absence of confusion as to the source of goods or services.

 Cal.
 Bus. & Prof.Code § 14330.
 If Nike prevails on its federal dilution claim, it will also prevail on its dilution claim under California law.